gatsbyjs/homepage-starters/plugins/drupal-plugin/README.md

    ### Drush

-   For more information on how to use drush commans and how to install the command line shell visit [Drush Documentation Site](https://www.drush.org/latest/).
+   For more information on how to use drush commands and how to install the command line shell visit [Drush Documentation Site](https://www.drush.org/latest/).

    ```sh
    drush sql-drop